-- Performing this operation will delete all data currently recorded in the system track, except for rotary effect speed ON/OFF data and tempo data. - Performing this operation deletes all data currently recorded in Tracks 04 through 07 and 09 through 16, and overwrites it with the data in the system track. - 1.
-Perform the procedure under "To start a song editor operation" on page E-81 to display the song editor menu. - 2.
-Use the R-17 (∧, ∨) buttons to move the to "Extract" and then press the R-16 (ENTER) button. - This displays an "Extract" screen like the one shown below.
+- Performing this operation will delete all data currently recorded in the system track except for tempo data. - Performing this operation deletes all data currently recorded in Tracks 04 through 07 and 09 through 16, and overwrites it with the data in the system track. - 1.
+Perform the procedure under "To start a song editor operation" on page E-81 to display the song editor menu. - Use the R-17 (∧, ∨) buttons to move the to "Extract" and then press the R-16 (ENTER) button. - This displays an "Extract" screen like the one shown below.